Isebring/Avian-Banter/README.md

 # Avian-Banter

-A chat application built with Socket.io and React.
+A chat application built with Socket.IO and React.
+In this application you can enter a username, create or join a room, and chat with other users in rooms.

+We have used the following tools in this project:

+- React
+- Socket.IO
+- Mantine
+- TypeScript
+- MongoDB

 Krav för godkänt: